neutrinoceros/mt1/README.md

 ##To do

+* finish implentation of walk subroutine
+* make Masses a parameter array
 * verify data units consistency and that of the subroutines (careful with masses in GM and "forces" computations)
 * use the RADAU integrator (or use MERCURY)
 * make basic tests on the current code